LSX-UniWue/auswahl/doc/quickstart.rst

 If you want to use another feature selection method, you can simply replace ``VIP(...)`` with any other method.

-The :class:`auswahl.VIP` method also allows to select the number of features after the model has been fitted.
+The :class:`VIP <auswahl.VIP>` method also allows to select the number of features after the model has been fitted.
 An example is given below::

   vip = VIP(n_features_to_select=x.shape[1]-1)